janus-idp/backstage-showcase/showcase-docs/getting-started.md

       disabled: true
 ```

-Afterward, remove the Segment plugin directory by deleting `dynamic-plugins-root/janus-idp-backstage-plugin-analytics-provider-segment`
+Delete the `dynamic-plugins-root/janus-idp-backstage-plugin-analytics-provider-segment` plugin directory.

 ### Disabling Telemetry in Continuous Integration (CI) Environments

-To disable telemetry while running Backstage in a CI environment, set the `SEGMENT_TEST_MODE` environment variable to `true`.
+To disable telemetry while running Backstage in a CI environment, set the value of the `SEGMENT_TEST_MODE` environment variable to `true`.
 This action deactivates telemetry transmissions.

 ## Running Locally with a basic configuration